Struggling to find a stylish and practical hallway finish? Try hallway panelling ideas say the experts as there's a style to suit every home

 If you're looking for a subtle way to add interest to your hallway without overwhelming the space, opt for low wall panelling.
 These shorter panels offer just enough structure and visual detail while keeping the upper part of the wall open for bold colours, artwork, or other design features.

-In this hallway design by the LL Company, the low panelling is painted a soft, neutral white, providing a crisp contrast against the deeper wall colour above.
+In this hallway design, the low panelling is painted a soft, neutral white, providing a crisp contrast against the deeper wall colour above.
 The height of the panelling allows the space to feel open and airy, while still offering a little texture and dimension.

-"Break away from symmetry by creating asymmetrical panelling layouts," recommends Jessica from LL Company.
-"Vary the size or positioning of panels to add an element of surprise and uniqueness to your hallway."
+"Break away from symmetry by creating asymmetrical panelling layouts," recommends Jessica Davis.
+"Vary the size or positioning of panels to add an element of surprise and uniqueness to your hallway.

-"Instead of traditional vertical or horizontal panels, consider diagonal or patterned designs for a modern edge," Jessica adds.
-'You can also play with scale and pattern to create something that feels distinct – whether it’s oversized panels or a mix of textures that reflect your personality."
+"Instead of traditional vertical or horizontal panels, consider diagonal or patterned designs for a modern edge, and play with scale and pattern to create something that feels distinct," she suggests.

-Jessica also recommends considering custom details like unique trims, mouldings, or personal touches such as picture-frame panelling for displaying family photos.
-"You can even incorporate inlaid materials like fabric or wallpaper for added texture," she says.
-Mirrored sections within the panelling are another great option, as they reflect light to make smaller hallways feel more spacious.
+Custom details like unique trims, mouldings, or personal touches such as picture-frame panelling for displaying family photos are also a great additon.
+Mirrored sections within the panelling are another great option too, as they reflect light, making your small hallway ideas feel more spacious.

 A hallway with blue half-wall panelling and stair panelling and patterned floor tiles